 - Chunky Boot Socks $15/5 pack – I wear these all the time in Instagram posts (you guys love ’em!), they are one of my favorite finds for spacious socks that have that perfect chunky look.
 They are so cozy, so cute, and allow for all the toe movement.
 Fun fact, they were a gift from my BFF two years ago (shown in photo above).

 - People Socks – I stole these from my husband and now use them as house slippers.
 Sizing up in thick wool socks is a great option if you are having trouble finding cozy socks that don’t squish your toes.

 - Be Lenka $12.50 – These are thinner socks, but anatomically shaped so won’t squish your toes.
 I wear mine inside my slipper socks.
 Customers outside the US/Canada can get them directly from Be Lenka proper and get 5% off with code

-ANYASREVIEWS.
+ANYASREVIEWS(returns are not accepted outside the EU).
 Those within North American can purchase them directly from Anya’s Shop with free shipping.

 - Toe Sox $10-$20 – I love the riding boot toe socks from here so I can be cozy inside my boots and still have free toes.
 They also have an Amazon shop.

 - Vibram Toe Sock $10